Skip to Content

 Because of its concentrated formula and minimal packaging, Tiger Balm is also easier to transport during the shipping process.

-When a product is lighter, it reduces their weight, which reduces fuel and carbon emissions associated with shipping them.
+When a product is lighter, it reduces its weight, which reduces fuel and carbon emissions associated with shipping it.

 Concentrated products also have less volume, thus reducing the number of trucks and boats needed to transport them.
-Fewer packaging materials are needed as well, which is evident from how little packaging there is on Tiger Balm products.
+Fewer packaging materials are needed as well, which is evident from how little packaging there is on their products.

-With Tiger Balm, their packaging is minimal and easily stackable, which creates more room in the transportation trucks to pack more on one trip.
-This creates fewer carbon emissions which results in less greenhouse gasses that contribute to climate change.
+The packaging is minimal and easily stackable, which creates more room in the transportation trucks to pack more on one trip.
+This creates fewer carbon emissions which results in fewer greenhouse gasses that contribute to climate change.

 efficient pain relief

-When I use the Ultra Strength balm I gently massage it into my shoulder for two to three minutes, and there’s a bit of a warming sensation.
+When I use the Ultra Strength balm, I gently massage it into my shoulder for two to three minutes, and there’s a bit of a warming sensation.
 Some people also report a tingling sensation or even cooling sensation.
-It does have a pretty strong herbal scent, and my photographer who took these photos mentioned how she always used Tiger Balm growing up.
-She’d also hold a jar when traveling to help with motion sickness.

-After a few minutes, I notice a decrease in the pain in my shoulder and allows me to freely move it which has been a life saver for dance rehearsals.
+After a few minutes, I notice a decrease in the pain in my shoulder which allows me to freely move it — it has been a life saver for dance rehearsals.

 My one tip would be to wash your hands very thoroughly after applying the Tiger Balm, and not to touch your face and eyes with any remnants on your hands.